Matthew-Krueger/OpenMP-K-Means/README.md

 ### 5.3.
 Advice for Future Students

+My advice remains unchanged from the previous assignment.
 I would advise making heavy use of timers and profiling to be able to understand the detailed implications of your code.
 I would also heavily advise the heavy use of modern C++ functions, as well as auto vectorization optimizations to speed up computations to the maximum extent possible.